General FAQs / Questions

 Online Media Definitions

 In the world of online media, many terms can be confusing and we hope this list of online terms and definitions helps you.
-Other terms will be added soon
+Other terms will be added soon.

 One appearance of an advertisement on a webpage is classed as one impression.
 Impressions are used to calculate the potential number of views an ad may receive.

-A cookie is a message that is sent from a website (or web server) to a web browser (e.g. Internet Explorer).
+In Digital a cookie is a message that is sent from a website (or web server) to a web browser (e.g. Internet Explorer).
 The cookie is stored in the web browser and used by the web server each time the browser requests an internet page from that server.
 They are often used by advertisers to create a cookie pool of people that have visited a particular site or group of sites.

 Is an individual visitor to a particular website.